AL0YSI0US/reading-notes/class-03.md

 **From the Duckett JS book:**

-Review from Reading 02 - Chapter 2: “Basic JavaScript Instructions” (pp.70-73)
+- Review - Chapter 2: “Basic JavaScript Instructions” (pp.70-73)
-Chapter 4: “Decisions and Loops” from switch statements on (pp.162-182)
+- Chapter 4: “Decisions and Loops” from switch statements on (pp.162-182)